-Teaching English in Germany: 12 Top Festivals and Cultural Highlights
+Teaching English in Germany: Top 12 Festivals and Cultural Highlights

 Get Germany TEFL Guide

 Located in the heart of Europe, Germany is surrounded by nine countries, which also makes it a great base for travel throughout the continent.
 As the largest and most prosperous economy in the European Union, Germany is also a major center of trade, industry, and finance.
 This has created large demand for English language instruction and trained English teachers.
-Living and teaching English in Germany provides a perfect opportunity to experience the nation's rich cultural heritage, including music, architecture, history and food.
+Living and teaching English in Germany provides a perfect opportunity to experience the nation's rich cultural heritage, including music, architecture, history, and food.
 Here are some top festivals and other cultural highlights that you will surely want to experience while teaching English in Germany...

 teach English in germany compressed